 Have business cards or resumes in case someone asks.

 There is a corresponding “don’t” for this suggestion.
 The key here is to provide the card or resume if asked.
-(There is a “DON’T” about is in just a moment.)
+(The Don’t)

 How to Extend the Interaction Past the Event